UmaMaheshBayana/AWS/ConfigureIAMandMoveFileToS3.md

-# Create and COnfigure IAM Role
+# Create and Configure IAM Role

 Login to aws account and create a IAM user in IAM service